xingyaoww/LeTI/README.md

 ## Model

 Since the training and evaluation code is implemented using Jax/Flax, you will need to convert huggingface model checkpoints (pytorch) into [T5X](https://github.com/google-research/t5x) format, following instructions in [docs/MODEL.md](docs/MODEL.md).
+We release the 350M and 2B model checkpoints [here](https://huggingface.co/xingyaoww/LeTI).

 ## Training and Evaluation